-- Bicentennial Man begins shortly in the future (2005 from a 1999 release date), and ends 200 years later.
+Bicentennial Man begins shortly in the future (2005 from a 1999 release date), and ends 200 years later.

-- Ice Station Zebra could possibly be an example of this given that the plot revolves around the recovery of a very advanced sattellite.
-Also, there is the presence of an African American officer (played by Jim Brown) in a significantly prominent position of command, an occurence that was unusual for 1968, especially when the character's race wasn't so much as even referred to in the film.
+- Ice Station Zebra could possibly be an example of this given that the plot revolves around the recovery of a very advanced satellite.
+Also, there is the presence of an African American officer (played by Jim Brown) in a significantly prominent position of command, an occurrence that was unusual for 1968, especially when the character's race wasn't so much as even referred to in the film.
 Jim Brown has stated that his character was deliberately written this way, even after he was cast.
 Completely ignoring racial issues is a trope traditionally associated with the future.

 - On the Beach, published in 1957, is set in 1963.

 - Carrie was released in 1974, but set in the late '70s.

 - Under the Dome is set at some unspecified point in the future, but technology is very nearly the same and Obama is still in office.

 - The short story "Tlön, Uqbar, Orbis Tertius " by Jorge Luis Borges was written in 1941 but has a postscript dated 1947.